 This kind of dedication is something I learned to appreciate relatively late in my career.
 For many years I was happy with whatever nature had in store for me.
-It took me numerous failed trips to learn that if I really wanted to step up my photography game I would have to start to set goals for myself.
-And – more importantly – I would have to stop asking myself the question that so far had destroyed many previous plans: “Is it really worth it?”.
-On this particular autumn morning in Patagonia I didn’t question my pre-dawn-walk.
-I felt the necessary commitment to do what I had agreed to do.
-And although a two hour walk in the dark gives you plenty of time to think, the only thing on my mind was getting there and setting up my tripod and camera, and framing Cerro Torre in the soft morning light.
+It took numerous failed trips to realize that if I really wanted to step up my photography game, I would have to set clear goals—and, more importantly, stop asking myself the question that had derailed so many previous plans: “Is it really worth it?”

 Cerro Torre in soft morning light